 The word ‘yoga’ is derived from Sanskrit and means ‘to join’/to unite’.
-On 11 December, 2014, United Nations General Assembly declared to celebrate International Yoga Day on 21st June every year by resolution 69/131.
-It was declared by the call of Indian Prime Minister Narendra Modi when he addressed United Nation General Assembly on 27 September, 2014 and asks for adopting 21st June as an International Yoga Day to get all the benefits of yoga to the people around the world.
-No doubt in an Indian history, the declaration of International Yoga Day is a great and pride moment.
+On 11 December, 2014, United Nations General Assembly declared to celebrate International Day of Yoga on 21st June every year by resolution 69/131.
+It was declared by the call of Indian Prime Minister Narendra Modi when he addressed United Nations General Assembly on 27 September, 2014 and asks for adopting 21st June as an International Yoga Day to get all the benefits of yoga to the people around the world.
+No doubt in Indian history, the declaration of International Day of Yoga is a great and proud moment.

-Let us tell you that the resolution was adopted under the Global Health and Foreign Policy by the General Assembly in order to provide approach towards the health and well-being.
+Let us tell you that the resolution was adopted under the Global Health and Foreign Policy by the General Assembly in order to provide an approach towards health and well-being.

-Do you know why our PM Narendra Modi has suggested 21st June as International Yoga Day because 21st June is the longest day in the Northern Hemisphere has many significance in different parts of the world?
+Do you know why our PM Narendra Modi has suggested 21st June as International Day of Yoga because 21st June is the longest day in the Northern Hemisphere has much significance in different parts of the world?

-Various events will be organised all over the world on the International Yoga Day, where people from different places gather to practice yoga.
+Various events will be organized all over the world on International Day of Yoga, where people from different places gather to practice yoga.
 In India also, several events will be organised.
-In pre-decided places, people with gather in the morning and practice yoga under the guidance of trained yoga teachers and spread awareness about its benefit on health and environment.
+In pre-decided places, people gather in the morning and practice yoga under the guidance of trained yoga teachers and spread awareness about its benefit to health and the environment.

-In various schools and colleges several yoga practice sessions are organised.
-Prime Minister will also distribute Yoga Awards 2019.
-On 21st June, 2019 a special sale of yoga essentials like mats, tees etc. will be organised at Friends of Meditation, Naraina, New Delhi.
+In various schools and colleges, several yoga practice sessions are organised.
+Prime Minister distributed Yoga Awards 2019.
+On 21st June, 2019 a special sale of yoga essentials like mats, tees, etc. was organised at Friends of Meditation, Naraina, New Delhi.
 But in 2020, the celebration was at home with family members and online due to the COVID-19 pandemic.

-International Day of Yoga 2019: Celebrations in India
+7th International Yoga Day 2021: Celebrations in India

-On 21 June International Yoga Day 2019, PM Narendra Modi will perform Yoga in Ranchi, Jharkhand with 18,000 participants including Chief Minister Raghubar Das, Ministers and senior officials of the state.
-World Yoga Day event will be celebrated at Prabhat Tara ground in the morning.
+On 21 June International Yoga Day 2019, PM Narendra Modi performed Yoga in Ranchi, Jharkhand with 18,000 participants including Chief Minister Raghubar Das, Ministers, and senior officials of the state.
+World Yoga Day event was celebrated at Prabhat Tara ground in the morning.